We make Australian wines using Italian varieties that thrive in our ancient soils and warming climate.

 Winemaker Sam Scott founded La Prova in 2008; the culmination of two decades spent working both internationally and in South Australia.
 He developed a natural affinity with Italian grape varieties early and came to see Australia as the ideal place for growing them, especially as temperatures rise.

-We refine the traditional textural and savoury characteristics to create approachable, sohisticated wines of depth that keep the curious interested.
-Our wines are delicious with or without food and all made in the Adelaide Hills, where you can visit us the first weekend of each month.
-There are two ranges; alongside La Prova is La Prova Uno, with single site expressions from a few exceptional vineyards.
+We refine the traditional textural and savoury characteristics of Italian varieties to create approachable, sophisticated wines of depth that keep curious drinkers interested.
+The wines are delicious with or without food and all made in the Adelaide Hills, where you can visit the cellar door on the first weekend of each month.
+There are two ranges; alongside La Prova is La Prova Uno, with single site expressions from exceptional vineyards.